 Branzini can be a bit expensive at times, and when it on sale, I often buy a couple.
 Usually, your fishmonger will ask you if you want the whole fish or to remove the head.
 Please let him know that you want your fish whole and cleaned.
 You can use the fish head in soup and fish stock.

-So, to give you a little background on the fish, Branzini, “The European seabass, Dicentrarchus labrax, is a primarily ocean-going fish that sometimes enters brackish and fresh waters.
+So, to give you a little background on the fish, Branzini, “The European seabass, Dicentrarchus labrax, is a primarily ocean-going fish that sometimes enters brackish and freshwaters.
 It is also known as the sea dace.
 Highly regarded as a table fish, it is often marketed as Mediterranean seabass, branzini, or branzini.”
 (Wikipedia, 2013)

 For seasoning, always a nice blend of fresh and dried spices will work.
 I particularly enjoy adding fennel to my fish dish because it adds a great aroma.
 This recipe is simple enough and is baked in the oven for 25 minutes and broiled for five additional minutes for color.
-If you like spices, you will enjoy this dish, if not be adventurous.
-You never know what may come out of the experience and that goes for everything.
+If you like spices, you will enjoy this dish; if not, be adventurous.
+You never know what may come out of the experience, and that goes for everything.

-Enjoy it with a beautiful and delicious side dishes such as my version of Sauteed Mushroom and String Beans as a side dish.
+Enjoy it with beautiful and delicious side dishes such as my version of Sauteed Mushroom and String Beans as a side dish.
 In the mood for something spicier, enjoy with my Gem’s Shallots and Pikliz Sauce.

-- 2 Whole Branzini scaled and cleaned
+- 2 Whole Branzino scaled and cleaned

 - 1 Lime to clean